dragoonreign/MangaAppReplica_iOS15/README.md

 <h1> Favorite/Weekday </h1>

-Favorite (or weekday list): displays a list of weekday updated mangas.
+Favorite (or weekday list): displays a list of mangas updated in a certain weekday.
 A user can select weekday from the top navigation bar where its displaying a first letter of the weekday.

 <p align="left">
   <img width="250" height="500" src="https://github.com/dragoonreign/MangaAppReplica_iOS15/blob/main/MangaAppSS4.png?raw=true">